 Job Role and Responsibilities

-Typically, stock brokerage firms, investment banks, mutual fund companies, pension fund management companies, and hedge funds hire CMTs to analyze their securities and investment methods.
-The CMTs they employ will use a broad approach to combine both technical and fundamental strategies to predict future performance and security prices of companies and the economy.
-Based on their analysis of the economy and companies they follow, CMTs will make, buy and sell recommendations for their portfolio or their clients.
+CMTs often find opportunities at investment banks, brokerage houses, asset management firms, and hedge funds, where they apply their technical expertise to evaluate securities and refine trading strategies.
+The CMTs they employ will use a broad approach to combine both technical and fundamental strategies to predict future performance and security prices of companies and broader markets.
+Based on their analysis of the economy and companies they follow, CMTs will make buy and sell recommendations for their portfolio or their clients.

 As an investor, you may not work directly with a CMT.
 However, if you partner with a financial planner, it’s possible a CMT is making the recommendations for your portfolio.